zhaoren91/zhaoren.github.io/_pages/publications.md

 * Qing Wang, Zhe Ji, Shu Han, Chunping Zhang, Zhao Ren, Guoqing Zhou, "An equipment and algorithms for light field camera extrinsic parameters calibration (光场相机外参数标定装置及方法)", No. CN105654484A, June 2016.

-{% if author.googlescholar %} You can also find my articles on my Google Scholar profile. {% endif %}

-{% include base_path %}

-{% for post in site.publications reversed %}
-  {% include archive-single.html %}
-{% endfor %}